Born on an estate.

 From one estate to something bigger.

-We've since expanded into Carlisle, running weekly sessions at Hammond's Pond in partnership with The Rock Youth Project and Barnardo's Co-op Partnership, bringing food and activities to more young people who need a space that's theirs.
+We've since expanded into Carlisle, running weekly sessions at Hammond's Pond in partnership with The Rock Youth Project and Barnardo's Co-op Partnership, together bringing food and activities to more young people who need a space that's theirs.
+Within three months of starting this project, rates of anti-social behaviour had reduced by 23.1%.

 Show up, listen, let them lead.